kpatel55/aws-bedrock-lambda-example/README.md

 This guide assumes you've already obtained access to the Jurassic-2 Ultra model for your AWS account.
 If not, instructions on how to do so can be found here: https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html

+The Medium article related to this demo can be found here: https://medium.com/@kpatel55/autoscaling-bedrock-requests-using-lambda-and-serverless-framework-4738fcafd78c

 ## Usage

 ### Deployment

-In order to deploy the example, you'll need to specify a globally unique bucket name in the serverless.yml file on lines 21 and 58.
+In order to deploy the example, you'll need to specify a globally unique bucket name in the serverless.yml file on lines 21 and 57.
 Then run the following commands to install the autoscaling plugin and to deploy:

 ```
 npm install serverless-provisioned-concurrency-autoscaling